CartoDB/dataservices-api/doc/quota_information.md

 (1 row)
 ```

-Now you can find out if there's enough quota to complete this job.
-In this case
+The result shows how much quota is needed to complete this job.
+In this case,
-each call to `cdb_geocode_street_point` will consume one quota credit, so we need
+each call to `cdb_geocode_street_point` consumes one quota credit.
+This indicates that we need one credit per row to geocode the whole table.
-as many credits as rows to be geocoded.

 ```sql
 SELECT cdb_enough_quota('hires_geocoder', {number_of_records});
 ```

-The result should be similar to this:
+The result is similar to the following:

 ```
  cdb_enough_quota